-When it comes to customer loyalty, there are more brands to choose from than ever before, and if your company fails to deliver a delightful experience, your customers will quickly seek out your competitors.
+If you're not using knowledge base content to offer a more streamlined, delightful experience for your customers, you're missing out.
+When it comes to customer loyalty, there are more brands to choose from than ever before.
+And if your company falls short in offering exceptional service, your customers will quickly seek out your competitors.

 How to Produce the Best Knowledge Base Content

 No two knowledge bases should be the same.
 There are, however, some guidelines you should follow to ensure your knowledge base content exceeds customer expectations.
 Let's dive in.

 1. Create a comprehensive content strategy.

 "Self-service is everything for scaling.
 Customers want answers on their own time and terms.
 The first step in any knowledge-base-building exercise is to understand what questions your customers are asking.

 An easy way you can do this is to better track topics in your support tickets or chatbots.
 Those frequent topics customers want to dig into represent the best place to get started when building out content." — Michael Renahan, Senior Manager, Customer Success, at HubSpot

 Following Michael's advice, your first step to producing superior knowledge base content is to plan it out as thoroughly as you can.
 To do so, answer these critical questions:

 What do your customers need to know?
 What do they ask frequently in relation to your product?